deobald/david-eulogy/eulogy_005.md

 When his cousins attended university in Regina, David selflessly introduced them to the many friends he made at Robert Usher high school.

 David saw the world differently.
-As a result, David was always generous with his time, money, and friendships in a way that many of us struggle to achieve.
+As a result, David was always generous with his friendships in a way that many of us struggle to achieve.

 Over the following years, David acquired many more skills and friends in the trades.
-He apprenticed in welding at Advanced Engineering.
+He apprenticed in welding at Advance Engineered Products Group.
 He learned masonry and carpentry.
 Most recently, he achieved his full certification in roofing.
 David found deep satisfaction in the completion of a job.